Edward Byers: Early life and education

-Born in Toledo, Ohio, growing up in Grand Rapids, Byers graduated from Otsego High School in Tontogany, Ohio in 1997.
+Born in Toledo, Ohio, growing up in Grand Rapids, Byers graduated from Otsego High School in Tontogany, Ohio, in 1997.
 He is a Roman Catholic.
 His father is a World War II Navy veteran.
 While in his youth, he was a scout in the Boy Scouts of America, achieving the rank of first class.

 Naval career

 Byers enlisted in the United States Navy in September 1998 and went on to serve as a hospital corpsman.
 Byers first served at Great Lakes Naval Hospital and was later attached to the 2nd Battalion, 2nd Marines, in 1999 and deployed with the 26th Marine Expeditionary Unit aboard USS Austin (LPD-4).
 He attended Basic Underwater Demolition/SEAL training in 2002 and graduated with BUD/S Class 242.
+Following SEAL Qualification Training (SQT), he received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare insignia.
 In 2003, Byers attended the Special Operations Combat Medic course.
 He was assigned to his first SEAL team in May 2004.

 Byers served 11 overseas deployments, including nine combat tours, deploying multiple times to Iraq and Afghanistan.
-Over the course of those deployments Byers received four Bronze Star Medals with a valor device, and two Purple Hearts.
+Over the course of those deployments Byers received five Bronze Star Medals with a valor device, and two Purple Hearts.

 In December 2014, General Martin Dempsey "strongly recommended" Byers for the Medal of Honor.
 On February 29, 2016, President Barack Obama presented the Medal of Honor to Byers during a ceremony at the White House.
 Byers is the sixth SEAL to receive the Medal of Honor.
 Byers was assigned to Naval Special Warfare Development Group, also known as SEAL Team Six, when he was presented the Medal of Honor.
 Byers is the first member of the unit to receive the Medal of Honor for an action as a unit member.
 The next month, Byers requested to return to his SEAL team.

 In November 2017, Byers was inducted into the Ohio Veterans Hall of Fame.
 In August 2017, Byers joined fellow Medal of Honor recipient Hershel W. Williams at the launching ceremony for a ship named after Williams.
 In May 2018, Byers was selected for promotion to master chief petty officer; during that same month Byers was in attendance when Master Chief Special Warfare Operator Britt Slabinski was presented with his Medal of Honor.
 By July 2018, Byers had received his promotion to master chief.